Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Tips:

-- Consider investing in organic production and creating a cost-benefit analysis.
-Demand for certified organic processed fruit and vegetables is increasing.
-Be aware of the new organic food regulations and new rules on organic production, the updated list of authorised substances and new rules on import documentation requirements.
+- Be aware of the new organic food regulations and new rules on organic production, the updated list of authorised substances and new rules on import documentation requirements for organic and in-conversion products.

-- Read CBI’s tips to go green and CBI’s tips to become a socially responsible supplier to be prepared for the legislative changes in line with the European Green Deal.
+- Read CBI’s tips to go green and CBI’s tips to become a socially responsible supplier for the legislative changes in line with the European Green Deal.

 The processed fruit and vegetables sector is supporting sector-specific sustainability practices

-Several trade associations in Europe have created guidelines and Codes of Conduct for specific sectors to accelerate the European Geen Deal implementation.
-The European Association of fruit and vegetables processors created a Climate Change Brochure for the frozen and canned industry.
+Several trade associations in Europe have created guidelines and codes of conduct for specific sectors to accelerate the European Geen Deal implementation.
+The European Association of fruit and vegetables processors (PROFEL) created a Climate Change Brochure for the frozen and canned industry.
 The European Federation of trade in dried fruit and nuts (FRUCOM) has published several presentations, position papers and product-specific information on sustainability.
 The European Juice Association has created a specific Juice CSR platform.

-It is expected in the medium term that many industry practices will become more sustainable in the following ways:
+In the next five years, many industry practices are expected to become more sustainable in the following ways:

 - Agricultural practices will be changed to reduce carbon emissions.
 The smart use of fertilisers and water resources will become more common.
 Organic agriculture and the use of bees for pollination and integrated pest management will increase.